 - The Greeks: Delta, Gamma, Theta

-And that’s why it will take longer to learn how to trade options that if you would just trade stocks.
+So here’s my point: It will take you longer to learn how to trade options than learning how to trade stocks.

-As an example: When trading the e-mini S&P (ES), the minimum fluctuation is 0.25
+Let’s say you are trading the e-mini S&P (ES) where the minimum fluctuation is 0.25.

 What Analysis Method Do You Want To Use?

-In my previous article, I talked about the difference between fundamental and technical analysis.
+In a previous article, I explained the difference between fundamental and technical analysis.

-If you want to learn how to pick stocks using fundamental analysis, it would take months – maybe even years.
+To recap: Fundamental analysis is difficult and complicated.
+If you want to truly learn how to choose stocks by using fundamental analysis, it will probably take you months or even years.

 How do you want to trade: Day Trading Or Swing Trading